 Some of the other sessions we offer include:

 Social drama, Functional skills, Vocational skills, ‘Image in Action’, Independence, Work placements, Horse riding,Life skills

 Students also have the option of incorporating academic study into their timetable and can undertake qualifications such as GCSE’s and ASDAN.

 Overall we empower students’ opportunities and help maximise their potential, ensuring they are able to lead an individualistic life, and have support of others’ who hold autism spectrum conditions.

 West London Community College offer a 43 week a year respite service on Saturdays from 09:00 – 16:30.
-The service is offered across both main campuses (Colne Lodge and the Stables Courtyard) and incorporates activities available across both sites.
+The service is offered at our Stables Courtyard campus and incorporates activities available across all four of our sites.
 Students have the opportunity to access a respite service that is held exclusively during the day.

 A typical respite placement involves an overnight stay, something that the students who currently access the service at West London Community College struggle with the transition from home to overnight respite.
 West London Community College offers a meaningful and fulfilling service catered to the individual needs of each individual.